mbjd/dotfiles/README.md

 # dotfiles

 These are some config files for tmux, fish, bash, vim, cmus, and python.
-If you run the `install.sh` script, the files are symlinked to the location assumed by the respective programs that their programs can find them (the originals are left where you cloned this repo).
+Running the `install.sh` script creates symlinks to the configuration files where their respective programs expect to find them (the originals are left where you cloned this repo).

 I only tested it on OS X, and some functionality won't work on other systems (for example the python copy/paste functions, which use `pbcopy` and